ersmax/Programming_Projects_Cpp/README.md

 # Practical C++ Problems — Documentation Index

-This repository contains practical, real-life programming problems solved in C++.
+This repository contains practical, real-life programming problems solved in C++ std 14/17.
 This README lists the documentation files for the `1_programming_set_1`, `2_programming_set_2`, `3_programming_set_3` collections (much more to come :-).